STORY / GAMEPLAY

-Story: The year is 3025 and after the first defeat of Mogul the world was very calm.
+The year is 3025 and after the first defeat of Mogul the world was very calm.
 United Planets Freedom Forces were responsible to keep peace.
 But everything changed after the Avalon 1 (one of their spaceships) has been attacked by an unknown battle-cruiser that came from deep space.
 While being the only survivor from this fight, Bren McGuire (the new Turrican), needs to take his revenge against those who killed all his partners.
-The game originally released on Amiga and ST, as a sequel of Turrican 1, featuring highly improved graphics and a stunning soundtrack by Chris Hulsbeck.
-Turrican 2 (and its predecessor too) is damn fine as an action game can possibly be, but the reason it will remain forever in game s history is because of its awesome music score.
-Unlike other games of its type, Turrican II contains three levels of horizontal shooter action in the spirit of R-Type.
-The first one in the rock desert is pretty colorful with parallax rainbow background and happy music, while the following worlds get darker and darker.
+So the hero must fight, shoot, walk across traps and confront a variety of alien species of different potential and size.
+Here's where the challenging story begins.
+Turrican must jump across many platforms, kill the enemies and gather all tokens available since they grant him with energy, extra bombs and new weapons.
+His main weapons are a rapid-fire assault rifle, an electro-sweeper plus the ability of becoming a rolling sharp razor (which can kill anything in its path) much like its predecessor.
+Do not forget to keep an eye on the time limit, as it will be an instant death!
+Unlike other games of its type, Turrican II contains also three levels of horizontal shooter action in the spirit of R-Type.